jvh/power-plant-visualisation/README.md

 ## Instructions

-1. Start a server using a command such as python -m http.server 3000.
+1. Start a server using a command such as `python -m http.server 3000`.
 2. Open *index.html* in a web browser.

 ## Data Cleaning